Lukashenko assails EU for refusing to hold talks on migrants

 German Foreign Minister Heiko Maas on Monday again denounced the “cynical misuse of migrants” by Lukashenko’s government.

-Poland is pushing the migrants back, saying it’s protecting the border for all of Europe.
-It has received support from the EU, NATO and the U.S.

-A few migrants have died in the damp forests straddling the border.
-Others have abandoned hopes of reaching Europe and were flown back to their home countries this week.
+At least a dozen migrants have died in the forests near the border.
+Others have abandoned hopes of reaching Europe and were flown back to the Middle East.

 Humanitarian organizations and Poland’s influential Roman Catholic Church have been pressing to be allowed to bring aid to the stranded migrants, and nongovernmental organizations in Poland have organized charity collections.